IanToujou/Project-Atlas-Docs/Writerside/topics/Configuration.md

 <chapter title="Overview"/>

-HyperSpecies has a range of different configuration files.
-All the files are located in the <code>plugins/HyperSpecies/config/</code> folder.
+Project Atlas has a range of different configuration files.
+All the files are located in the <code>plugins/ProjectAtlas/config/</code> folder.
-However, data is stored in the <code>plugins/HyperSpecies/data/</code>.
+However, data is stored in the <code>plugins/ProjectAtlas/data/</code>.

 <table>
     <tr>